mindfulness

 Now that you understand the science-backed benefits of daily journaling, you might be wondering how to begin.
 Here are some practical steps to get started:

 2. Start small.
 You don't need to write for an hour.
 Research shows benefits from as little as 5 to 15 minutes of writing per day.
 Consistency matters more than volume.
+Our 5-minute journaling techniques offer fast methods that still produce results.

 4. Use prompts if needed.
 If staring at a blank page feels intimidating, use our journal prompts tool for inspiration.